Lars Vogel

 Warning

-into your layout, the application crashes once you try to display the activity or the fragment.
+If you do not use this ID or do not include a ListView into your layout, the application crashes once you try to display the activity or the fragment.

-The following exercise demonstrates how to use a ListView
+The following exercise demonstrates how to use a ListView in an ListActivity.
+You use the predefined ArrayAdapter class and an existing Android layout for the rows.

-Create a new Android project called de.vogella.android.listactivity with the activity called MyListActivity
+Create a new Android project called de.vogella.android.listactivity with the activity called MyListActivity.

-class based on the the following code example.
-Note that the setContentView()
+Change MyListActivity class based on the the following code example.
+Note that the setContentView() method is not used.

 package de.vogella.android.listactivity; import android.app.ListActivity; import android.os.Bundle; import android.view.View; import android.widget.ArrayAdapter; import android.widget.ListView; import android.widget.Toast; public class MyListActivity extends ListActivity { public void onCreate(Bundle icicle) { super.onCreate(icicle); String[] values = new String[] { "Android", "iPhone", "WindowsMobile", "Blackberry", "WebOS", "Ubuntu", "Windows7", "Max OS X", "Linux", "OS/2" }; ArrayAdapter<String> adapter = new ArrayAdapter<String>(this, android.R.layout.simple_list_item_1, values); setListAdapter(adapter); } @Override protected void onListItemClick(ListView l, View v, int position, long id) { String item = (String) getListAdapter().getItem(position); Toast.makeText(this, item + " selected", Toast.LENGTH_LONG).show(); } }